 According to the Cleveland Clinic, genetic metabolic dysfunction can also cause an allergic reaction to alcohol.
 When the enzyme alcohol dehydrogenase does not properly breakdown acetaldehyde, it builds up in your body and can cause reactions like hives.

 In addition, acetaldehyde can cause the release of a chemical called histamine and produce inflammation.

 Can Alcohol Make Hives and Skin Conditions Worse?

 If you are sensitive to alcohol, drinking can cause an allergic reaction and make your hives worse.
 One study with a patient with a history of hives found that levels of tryptase, a marker of an immune system response, increased with alcohol consumption.
 The patient developed hives on the chest and upper arms just minutes after drinking alcohol, suggesting that the alcohol caused the hives.

 Alcohol consumption could worsen other skin conditions.
 For example, a review of the research shows that alcohol consumption is linked to psoriasis.

 You will likely have to restrict or eliminate alcohol from your diet if it causes an allergic reaction and results in the appearance of hives.
 Some people who experience hives caused by alcohol may have difficulty giving up drinking, despite the unpleasant side effects.

-If you or a loved one struggles with alcohol addiction, The Recovery Village has locations across the country and can provide comprehensive treatment services to help you recover.
+If you or a loved one struggles with alcohol addiction, The Recovery Village has locations across the country and can provide comprehensive alcohol rehab treatment services to help you recover.
 Reach out to a representative today to begin your journey toward healing.
 Your call is free and confidential, and there is no obligation to commit to treatment at The Recovery Village.